WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 * Data storage at a completely independent location that has robust protection against threats.
 * Strong guarantees of selective disclosure.
-* If possible, reconstruction of still-valued components of a previously toxic identity.
+* If possible, reconstruction of still-valued components of a now-toxic previous identity.
 * Clear threat models at every step of the process.